 Personal and social development and functional skills are compulsory elements of the course.
 The programme has been designed to improve your understanding of these different light vehicle systems and to further develop knowledge and skills in maintenance procedures on all major systems, including topics such as engine operating principles; braking suspension, steering and tyre systems; transmission systems; fuel and exhaust systems; charging and electric systems; and compulsory health and safety, tools and equipment and job roles in the automotive industry.

 The course will have a practical focus with the emphasis on gaining the skills and understanding of tasks on light vehicles.
 The aim is to give you confidence in procedures to an advanced level and full understanding of the related theory, so you will be given opportunities to practice skills and techniques learnt in our fully equipped light vehicle workshop.
-There is online learning via the colleges Moodle site, where lectures, handouts, course schedules and other student resources can be found and used by all students.

-Consideration will be given to all applicants over the age of 19 who hold both English and maths Functional Skills qualifications at level 2.
+Consideration will be given to all applicants over the age of 19 who hold both English and Maths Functional Skills qualifications at level 2.

 How you will be assessed

 The course is designed to give the students hands-on practical experience on carrying out maintenance and repair procedures and so is delivered and assessed practically in the most part with an element of written assessments to ensure systems theory is understood, coupled with online exams.
-Your tutor will provide explanations, demonstrations and guide you through practical activities.
+Your tutor will provide explanations, demonstrations, and guide you through practical activities.
 Practical assessments are based on observations of practical activities, written assessments are based on completion of written assessments.
 On completion of the course, you will earn a full IMI level 2 diploma.
-You will be assessed through the use of practical, theory and online assessments that will be witnessed and signed off by our specialists.
+You will be assessed through the use of practical, theory, and online assessments that will be witnessed and signed off by our specialists.
 You will complete a portfolio of evidence covering workshop tasks and related online exams and phase tests for each topic you study.